MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/deploy-jboss-app-service.md

 #### [Run locally](#tab/local)

-Before you can deploy to JBoss, you need to make some configuration changes in the sample itself and (re)build the package:
+Before you can deploy to JBoss, you need to make some configuration changes in the sample itself and build or rebuild the package:

 1. In the sample there is likely an *application.properties* or *authentication.properties* file where you configured the client ID, tenant, redirect URL, etc.